Tuesday, October 6, 2009

 He then very politely asked if I had any more questions and got off the line.

-I sat staring at the phone and thinking about how I heard him close down.
+I sat staring at the phone, thinking about how I heard him close down.
 Second time that's happened when I've spoken with salespeople this week, so I did a little self-examination.

 I'm a coder by default.
 I tend to peek between the lines of what people are saying to ascertain motives and hidden objectives.
 It happens in a matter of milliseconds and I usually don't notice it.